iamsachi99/iamsachi99/README.md

 ### About Me

-As a dedicated AI undergraduate with a proven track record of excellence, I am driven by a passion for technology and innovation.
+<p>As a dedicated AI undergraduate with a proven track record of excellence, I am driven by a passion for technology and innovation.
 My ambition is to start my professional journey in a dynamic environment where I can gain valuable, comprehensive experience.
 I pride myself on being self-motivated and detail-oriented, balancing my academic pursuits with active participation in extracurricular activities.
 These experiences have been instrumental in shaping my skills, personality, and overall attitude.
 I thrive on challenges and am always eager to learn something new.
-Recently, I have done an exciting project that blend AI, ML, and web development.
+Recently, I have done an exciting project that blend AI, ML, and web development.</p>

+<p>Volunteerism is a significant aspect of my life, playing a crucial role in my personal and professional growth.
+It has allowed me to enhance my abilities, expand my horizons, and make meaningful contributions to society.
+I am actively seeking opportunities that will allow me to continue this path of growth and service.</p>

 ### 🔭 What I've done